githubnarayanan/S3-Bucket-size/README.md

 The total volume of data and number of objects you can store in an Amazon S3 bucket is virtually unlimited.
 There is a lot of way you can monitor S3 storage size and other key usage metrics.
 This simple bash script is help you to lost all of your s3 buckets with size.

 ### **Running the script**
 Add your aws credential in your local machine and use the profile in "PROFILE" variable.
-After runing the script your result will be displayed in the result.csv file.
+After runing the script your result will be displayed in the buckets-sizes.csv file.